Code of Conduct

 Students may choose to transfer to another available course by the transfer request deadline.
 If there is a difference in tuition students will be charged or refunded accordingly.

 Dropping a Course

-Students may drop a course any time prior to the established drop request deadline.
+Students may drop a course at any time prior to the established drop request deadline.
 Dropped courses will not appear on the student transcript.
 Depending on when you drop the course, you may be eligible for a partial or full refund, based on our refund policy (below).
 We will attempt to automatically process refunds as soon as you drop a class.
-Refunds will typically process in 5 business days.
+Refunds might take up to two weeks depending on the form of payment; most refunds are processed within five business days.

 Withdrawing from a Course

 After the drop request deadline, students will still have the option to withdraw from their course until the withdrawal request deadline.
 No refund is given and a withdrawal (WD) will appear on the student’s transcript.